 Finding the most eco solution for the disposal of food-to-go packaging waste is an ongoing goal that we continue to strive for.

 We neither encourage nor support littering in any way.

 Packaging containing food residue is difficult to recycle and products made from mixed materials (for example a card wedge with a plastic film) are challenging at best.

-Industrial composting and our closed loop waste solution
+Our closed loop waste solution

-This closed loop solution sidesteps alternative waste collection services that may or may not be offered in your area.
+This closed loop solution sidesteps the waste collection services that may or may not be offered in your area.

-How does this closed loop service work?
+How does it work?

 When PRM tested our products they reported the decomposition as “unprecedented and beyond expectations” Even at 75% packaging waste to 25% food they found near-complete degradation after 17 hours and no packaging was readily distinguishable after 24 hours.

 The waste units are so effective that they can reduce waste by up to 80% over a 24 hour period.
-They LOVE compostable packaging too as it improves the structure of the soil enricher by introducing more oxygen into the mix.
+They LOVE plant-based packaging too as it improves the structure of the soil enricher by introducing more oxygen into the mix.
 What’s more, where most waste collection operators accept around 25% packaging waste maximum (with 75% food waste), PRM’s units can process up to 40% packaging at a time.